kimfucious/torrent-fiesta/README.md

     -   Interactive search can sometimes yield better results.
     -   Setting the Minimum Seeders value in Prowler => Apps => Sync Profiles may yield better results.
 -   Opening Media locations does not bring Finder to the foreground, unless a window is already opened to the path and it has been minimized (I think that's the case).
 Not a big deal, but weird.
+-   Browser tab close automation is fully supported on macOS with Chrome mode (`TF_BROWSER_MODE=chrome`).
+-   On Windows, URL opening is supported.
+Chrome tab close is best-effort and may leave tabs open.
 -   Not sure if this is true yet, but it appears that if single Servarr service is chosen (e.g. Sonarr), rather than Full Service, Prowlarr will fail due to inability to connect to non-started Apps.
 This will affect the chosen app and cause searches to fail.
     -   Workaround 1: Separate Prowlarr configs
     -   Workaround 2: Get rid of individual Servarr options and only use Full Service